Chapter 6 : Alpha Dogs

 Lily’s ecstatic face turned so rapidly into a murderous glare, one could hardly believe in such an emotional range.

 Lily has this one special ‘glare’ she reserves for James.
-Her emerald eyes grow wide and start throwing sparks, the jaws clench, hair prickles and she stares at James as if she could just will him to spontaneously combust with her mind.
+Her eyes grow wide and start throwing sparks, the jaws clench, hair prickles and she stares at James as if she could just will him to spontaneously catch fire.

 This glare means one of two things: “Potter I will kill you!” or, “Potter I will kill you dead!”